Chase Claypool Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- In his three matchups against the Ravens, Claypool's 48.7 receiving yards average is 5.8 less than his over/under for Sunday's game (54.5).
+- Claypool has averaged 48.7 receiving yards per game in his three career matchups against the Ravens, 6.8 fewer than his over/under for Sunday's game.

-- Claypool has caught a touchdown pass against the Ravens once, but did not have multiple TDs in that game.
+- Claypool, in three matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

 - The 296.4 yards per game the Ravens are conceding through the air makes them the NFL's worst pass defense.